-Since 2017 I have been based in Washington, D.C. doing primarily political assignments at the White House and US Capitol for TIME, CNN, Politico, NBC, the Los Angeles Times, The Guardian, Rolling Stone and other clients.
+From 2017-2021, I was based in Washington, D.C., doing primarily political assignments at the White House and US Capitol for TIME, CNN, Politico, NBC, the Los Angeles Times, The Guardian, Rolling Stone and other clients.

 My work there also included diplomatic events, conferences and portraiture for various corporate and non-profit organizations.

 David Butow is a freelance photojournalist whose projects and assignments have taken him to over two dozen countries including Afghanistan, Burma, Iraq, Peru, Yemen and Zimbabwe.
 His work in covering politics in Washington, D.C. resulted in the monograph BRINK, published in late 2021 by Punctum Press.